gabrieltonyy/SHOE-UNIVERSE/README.md

 ## Conclusion

 ShoeUniverse is a comprehensive shoe e-commerce application that leverages machine learning to classify shoe types.
 The `ModelPage` is the core feature, allowing users to upload or capture images and get predictions.
 The Flask backend handles the image processing and prediction using a pre-trained TensorFlow model.
-Follow the setup instructions to get the application running locally.
+Follow the setup instructions to get the application running locally. move to model page to test the model.